rscloura/Doldrums/README.md

 }
 ```

-The absolute code offset indicates the offset into the `libapp.so` file where the nativefunction may be found.
+The absolute code offset indicates the offset into the `libapp.so` file where the native function may be found.

 ## Reading material